B.A., Elementary Education (K-8)

 Degree and program requirements include multiple types of on-going assessments throughout the programs.
 There is a strong emphasis on performance assessment and portfolio development and evaluation relative to national and state standards.

 B.A. in elementary education students should enroll in the School of Education’s recommended sequence of core and major course requirements during their first two years.
 By following the sequence recommended in Transition One (see School of Education website), students will be knowledgeable about their status relative to their progress toward meeting the criteria for admission to the professional internship year.
-To make certain that students will be able to receive the support necessary to prepare for the internship year, all B.A. in Elementary Education students are required to submit Praxis I or Praxis ASE scores (passing scores are not required until applying to the internship year) to the School of Education prior to enrolling in EDSE F316, and Praxis II (test 5014 or 5018) test scores must be submitted with the Intern Year Admission packet.
+To make certain that students will be able to receive the support necessary to prepare for the internship year, all B.A. in elementary education students are required to submit Praxis I or Praxis ASE scores (passing scores are not required until applying to the internship year) to the School of Education prior to enrolling in EDSE F316, and Praxis II (test 5018) test scores must be submitted with the intern year admission packet.
 Prior to enrollment in professional-year courses and prior to receiving an internship placement in a classroom, all students must submit the materials listed below and meet admission requirements as described in Transition Two.
 Declaring a B.A. major in elementary education does not guarantee admission to the professional internship year.

 Students must submit the following information to the School of Education by Feb.
 1:

 - Copies of transcripts from all institutions attended.
-Evidence of plan of completion of all B.A. degree in elementary education degree courses by August 1st (except for those required in the Professional Internship Year), with a minimum of a 2.75 overall GPA, a 2.0 in each major academic area, and a C or better in all required courses.
+Evidence of plan of completion of all B.A. degree in elementary education degree courses by Aug.
+1 (except for those required in the professional internship year), with a minimum of a 2.75 overall GPA, a 2.0 in each major academic area, and a C or better in all required courses.
 Students with less than a 2.75 overall GPA may be considered for conditional admission in special circumstances.

 - Official copies of ACT or SAT scores.

-- Alaska Passing scores from the Praxis I or Praxis Core ASE exams in reading, writing and math, and Praxis II exam (test 5014 or 5018).
+- Alaska Passing scores from the Praxis I or Praxis Core ASE exams in reading, writing and math, and Praxis II exam (test 5018).

 - Two letters of reference that address qualifications and potential as a teacher.